Our Research

 Woven Together

 We often think about our research process as weaving.
-Our individual ways of being, thinking, and doing can be weak or incomplete.
-However, when we come together with our various cultures and ways, we engage in weaving and in unravelling too, learning and unlearning.
+Our individual ways of being, thinking, and doing can be incomplete.
+However, when we come together with our various cultures and ways of knowing, we engage in weaving and in unravelling too, learning and unlearning.
 It is the warp and weft, the back and forth, that makes us stronger.

 In his book, Research is Ceremony, Shawn Wilson shares: “Relational accountability requires us to form a reciprocal and respectful relationship within the communities where we are conducting research.”
 Most of the people who engage in this research process already know each other well, which is why our work is grounded on a commitment to each other and a sense of being woven together.